 Five Common Tips on Tracking Time in Projects

-Time tracking is one of the biggest parts of a project manager’s job.
+Time tracking is one of the most extensive parts of a project manager’s job.
 Because time is critical to success, it needs to be tracked against the schedule throughout the entire project lifecycle until all scheduled activities are accomplished, the customer accepts the product, and all documentation is closed and archived.
 The project manager takes primary responsibility for monitoring schedule performance, making necessary adjustments, and taking corrective action.
-In this article I want to highlight 5 common tips on how to make time tracking in projects more effective.
+In this article, I want to highlight five common tips on how to make time tracking in projects more effective.

 1. Time Tracking is Critical to Success

 Time is considered one of the critical success factors in project management.
-The ability to plan, manage and track project time determines greatly whether or not the project will be successful.
-If you know what needs to be tracked in your project schedule, how to manage milestones, which tasks are delayed, what corrective action needs to be taken, then you get more changes to succeed and complete the project on time.
-Besides, your own value as a professional gets increased, and you can exploit new opportunities in your project management career.
+The ability to plan, manage and track project time determines significantly whether or not the project will be successful.
+If you know what needs to be tracked in your project schedule, how to manage milestones, which tasks are delayed, and what corrective action needs to be taken, then you get more chances to succeed and complete the project on time.
+Besides, your professional value increases, and you can exploit new opportunities in your project management career.

 2. Select Software for Reporting and Tracking Time in Projects

-One of the greatest advantages of tracking time in projects is the time log that provides specific data on the projects and their schedule performance.
+One of the most significant advantages of tracking time in projects is the time log that provides specific data on the projects and their schedule performance.
 Project managers can review the time logs of their previous projects (both successful and failed) to schedule current activities and make accurate enough forecasts for future initiatives.
-And the way to log working hours and collect the schedule performance data is through using a kind of project time tracking software that enables to retain and share the data in one database.
+And the way to log working hours and collect the schedule performance data is through project time tracking software that enables retaining and sharing the data in one database.
 Teams will access this database to view, update and retrieve the information they need for tracking project time and reporting on their performance.

 3. Track Schedule Gaps and Delays with Gantt Charts

-A project schedule provides a breakdown of the activities and milestone events that are expected for occurrence in a predetermined sequence throughout the project lifecycle.
-This document is one of the key tools for tracking time in projects.
-It lets decision makers monitor performance gaps and delays by providing insight into what is happing and what won’t be happening.
-In case of any unpredictable events (e.g. employee absence, lack of financial resources, system failure, etc.) impacting the project duration, project managers can compare the current time performance with the scheduled one to calculate deviation and take corrective action.
+A project schedule provides a breakdown of the activities and milestone events that are expected to occur in a predetermined sequence throughout the project lifecycle.
+This document is one of the critical tools for tracking time in projects.
+It lets decision-makers monitor performance gaps and delays by providing insight into what is happing and what won’t be happening.
+In case of any unpredictable events (e.g., employee absence, lack of financial resources, system failure, etc.) impacting the project duration, project managers can compare the current time performance with the scheduled one to calculate deviation and take corrective action.

-A Gantt chart is one of the most popular visualization techniques of creating ‘living’ schedules that show the state of work at any given time.
-It is a type of bar chart that represents the project start and finish and illustrates the activities scheduled for the project duration.
-With help of Gantt charting you can schedule the work breakdown structure of your project, including task dependencies and relationships between the elements of the WBS.
+A Gantt chart is one of the most popular visualization techniques for creating ‘living’ schedules that show the state of work at any given time.
+It is a type of bar chart that represents the project’s start and finish and illustrates the activities scheduled for the project duration.
+With the help of Gantt charting, you can schedule the work breakdown structure of your project, including task dependencies and relationships between the elements of the WBS.
 On your Gantt chart, you can keep track of schedule gaps and delays using percentage complete indications.
-The tool provides time tracking tips and suggestions on the state of tasks in progress and completed activities.
+The tool provides time-tracking tips and suggestions on the state of tasks in progress and completed activities.
 So, if you want to benefit from advanced schedule tracking, be sure the software you’re using provides the Gantt chart capability.